The EdChoice team debated and dubbed this year’s yearbook superlatives, including most likely to succeed in 2019.

 As we do every year, the EdChoice team got together to vote on yearbook superlative categories, such as Most Inspiring, Biggest Setback and Most Likely to Succeed in 2019.
 To read more about our winners, scroll down.

-Rather listen to a few of our team members discuss our staff picks?
-Simply click play on the podcast below.
+(Rather listen to a few of our team members discuss our staff picks?
+Simply click here to listen to that conversation.)

 Most Empowering Program

 To determine the educational choice program that empowers families most, our team weighed three major criteria: purchasing power, funding stream stability and the ability of parents to use their funds flexibly.

 For the second year in a row, Arizona’s education savings account (ESA) program won this category.
 Because families’ ability to use their funds flexibly is such a key component of an empowering program, the winner had to be an ESA.
 Arizona’s program beat out other states with similar style programs—Florida, Nevada, North Carolina and Tennessee—for three main reasons: